mawoodwa/Auto-Dice-Roller/README.md

 ## Building

-Make a subdirectory named "build" beside source.
-Change to that directory, then run "cmake ../src".
-Any time you want to rebuild, go to the build directory and run "cmake ."
+Make a subdirectory named "build" beside "src".
+Change to that directory, then run "cmake --build ../src".
+Any time you want to rebuild, go to the build directory and run "cmake --build ."